Ryan Brobbel: Club career

 Brobbel signed a new one-year contract with Middlesbrough in July 2014, before joining League Two club Hartlepool United, his hometown club, on a one-month loan on 8 August.
 He made his debut as a seventy-sixth-minute substitute in a 1–0 away defeat to Stevenage on 9 August 2014, and having impressed the loan was extended for a second month in September.
 Another one-month extension came in October 2014, before being sent back to Middlesbrough by new Hartlepool manager Paul Murray in early November having made 17 appearances for the club.
 Brobbel struggled to get into Middlesbrough's under-21 team after returning, with manager Paul Jenkins saying that Brobbel was "at a crossroads in his career".
 He had trials with League One clubs Doncaster Rovers and Scunthorpe United, scoring two goals for Scunthorpe in a reserve-team match in April 2015.
 He was a member of the Middlesbrough under-21 team that won the Under-21 Premier League Division 2 and North Riding Senior Cup, but was released in May 2015 after a 15-year association with the club.

 Brobbel trained with Northern Premier League Premier Division club Darlington 1883 in the summer of 2015, before going on trial with Torquay United of the National League.
 He signed for Darlington 1883, and made his debut in a 2–1 home win over Ramsbottom United on 9 September 2015.
-He went on trial with a club in Scotland, before he left Darlington in early-October 2015.
+He went on trial with a club in Scotland, before he left Darlington in early-October 2015 making only two appearances for the club.
 Brobbel joined Darlington's Northern Premier League Premier Division rivals Whitby Town, and debuted a 78th-minute substitute in a 0–0 away draw with Halesowen Town on 3 October 2015.

 On 1 February 2016, Brobbel signed for Welsh Premier League champions The New Saints.
+Brobbel was named in the Welsh Premier League team of the year in the 2016–17 season.
+After scoring 15 goals in 30 league games, he made the Welsh Premier League team of the year again in the 2022–23 season and signed a new two-year contract at the end of the campaign.